-With summer ending in Moline, now is a great time to get a kick start on air conditioner maintenance.
+With summer ending in Moline, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it this year, it could be blocked with mud and debris from your yard.
-This accumulation can limit your unit’s efficiency and cause it to break down.
-Or wear it down faster.
+If you haven’t washed it lately, it could be blocked with mud and yard refuse.
+This collection can limit your unit’s efficiency and cause it to stop working.
+Or require replacement faster.

-We advise having your air conditioning system professionally serviced once a year.
+We suggest having your air conditioning system professionally tuned-up every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+Clean equipment can be more energy efficient, which could save you money on energy costs.

-Consistent AC maintenance also helps our technicians spot and address minor issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians spot and address small issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 Some of the work we do consists of: